 This book tells the archaeological story of Iona, from Columba's monastery to the island's restoration and renewal in the late-1870s, assessing the many excavations on the island itself within the wider context of Pictland and Northumbria.

 Written by archaeologist Anna Ritchie as one of the Historic Environment Scotland series of books.

 Paperback.
 128 pages.

 Available from Amazon.co.uk (commission link) and Amazon.com (commission link)

 Mull and Iona

 Lovely colour guide with over 100 pages of photos.
 Written by P.A.
 MacNab, it covers the local heritage and culture of the islands, wildlife and the landscape, history of habitation, the clearances, place names, places to visit, etc. Even if you don't get chance to buy it before you go, you will certainly want a copy for a souvenir when you have visited!
-Available to buy online via Amazon.co.uk.
+Available to buy online via Amazon.co.uk (commission link).
 Very nice addition to my bookshelf.